wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) At(index int) (T, bool)` [#](collection.go#L121)
 * `collection.go:121:128` [#](collection.go#L121-L128)

-At attempts to return the item associated with the specified index for thecurrent collection along with a boolean value stating whether or not an itemcould be found.
+At attempts to return the item associated with the specified index for the current collection along with a boolean value stating whether or not an item could be found.

 ```go
 package main